BogiTrick/growth_scaling_envelope/README.md

 #    Bug -- When calling functions helix_volume() and helix_surface(), helix diameter and helix length were swapped when passing arguments.
 Lines
 #           Lines where bug is manifested are 105 to 107, and 117 to 119 in "cellular_traits_processing.R",
 #           and 82 to 84 and 94 to 96 in "cellular_traits_processing_envelope_thickness.R"
-#    Current status -- Fixed by swapping arguments in function definition.
+#    Status -- Fixed by swapping arguments in function definition.
+Statistics updated but none of our conclusions are affected.
+# 2) Files affected -- "cellular_traits_processing.R"
+#    Bug -- Mycoplasma pneumoniae has been accidentally omitted during data processing.
+We had issues assigning genes via KEGG database,
+#           which is why we excluded it from the analysis.
+Later we realized that the species had estimate for ribosome number from a separate study
+#            that we automatically removed during data filtering.
+#    Status -- "Processing growth rate data" section was re-written to an include estimate on ribosome number from Lynch et al. 2017.
-#                      Statistics in the manuscript are updated but none of our conclusions are affected.
+#              Statistics are updated and non of the conclusions are changed.
-# 2) Files affected --
 # ************************************************
-Fixed a bug when calculating cell volume and surface area of helical bacteria.
-In

 # ********** Directory descriptions **********
 # ./data/cell_traits_data/: Contains the data on cell dimensions and growth rates.
 Other data (e.g., physiological and genomic properties) also included.